Ar0xA/ar0xa.github.io/_posts/2015-07-30-dutch-laws-change.md

 In 2013 the Dutch government published an "Advice for responsible disclosure" (source: (Dutch) <a href="http://www.rijksoverheid.nl/onderwerpen/cybercrime/documenten-en-publicaties/rapporten/2013/01/04/leidraad-om-te-komen-tot-een-praktijk-van-responsible-disclosure.html" target="_blank">leidraad responsible disclosure</a>).
 The idea is that if whoever finds a bug adheres to the rules of the responsible disclosure policy of whatever entity he is looking at, he or she will not prosecuted by the entity compromised.

+We are 2 years further and while some progress has been made as far as companies and government institutions that have a public responsible disclosure policy, it's unclear how effective it really is.

+Not going into the policy itself, there is 1 big glaring issue that was brought up almost immediately after its release.
+Despite having a responsible disclosure policy, it's not binding.
+The compromised entity is still free to press charges if it feels the need and the Dutch government might still press charges no matter what the entity wants.

+Now my point: the Dutch law will change.
+This all in preperation of the new European laws regarding protection of data that are being prepared right now.
+In januari 2016, Dutch companies and institutions will already be required to notify the authority responsible for handling the protection of personal information when a data-leak occurs or is having thought to have occured. (source: (Dutch) <a href="http://www.rijksoverheid.nl/nieuws/2015/07/10/meldplicht-datalekken-en-uitbreiding-boetebevoegdheid-cbp-1-januari-2016-van-kracht.html" target="_blank">www.rijksoverheid.nl</a>)